United States Forest Service: National Forest or Grassland

 The Forest Service oversees 155 national forests, 20 grasslands, and one tall-grass prairie.
 Each administrative unit typically comprises several ranger districts, under the overall direction of a forest supervisor.
 Within the supervisor's office, the staff coordinates activities among districts, allocates the budget, and provides technical support to each district.
 Forest supervisors are line officers and report to regional foresters.

 Ranger District

+The administration of individual National Forests is subdivided into Ranger Districts.
 The Forest Service has over 600 ranger districts.
 Each district has a staff of 10 to 300 people under the direction of a district ranger, a line officer who reports to a forest supervisor.
 The districts vary in size from 50000 acre to more than 1 e6acre.
-Most on-the-ground activities occur on ranger districts, including trail construction and maintenance, operation of campgrounds, oversight of a wide variety of special use permitted activities, and management of vegetation and wildlife habitat.
+Most on-the-ground activities occur on ranger districts, including trail construction and maintenance, operation of campgrounds, oversight of a wide variety of special use permitted activities, management of vegetation and wildlife habitat, and cultural resource management.